 - All students are required to have a valid UAE ID Card in order to attend school and parents need to ensure that the College has up-to-date copies of this ID.

 - We do not operate a sibling policy.
-However, as per Standard 2.2 of the Dubai Inclusive Education Policy Framework, students who experience SEND will receive “sibling priority” for admission.
+However, as per Standard 2.2 of the Dubai Inclusive Education Policy Framework (KHDA, 2017) and P19 Point 4 of the Directives and Guidelines for Inclusive Education – A Handbook for Schools (KHDA, 2019), students who experience SEND will receive “sibling priority” for admission.
 It is important to note that those siblings must be able to cope with the academic rigour of being in a selective entry school.

 Entry to the Sixth Form